 As set out in the Australian Privacy Principles and GDPR, individuals may seek access to and request the correction or deletion of personal information held about them while this information remains identifiable.
 You may withdraw your consent for us to continue to hold your personal information at any time.
-To action a request, call or send an email to our Privacy Officer with your request.
+To action a request, please contact our Privacy Officer (contact details below).

 What happens in the event of a data breach?